Mapping the Development of

 Hello there and thank you for viewing my blog!

 With a little motivation, we started taking the train to London, not least because I get horrible motion sickness in cars, and I started seeing for myself just how difficult it is for wheelchair users to travel by train.
-From being forgotten on the train at Vauxhall to being majorly rerouted due to lift closures at Clapham Junction, it is always a bit of an odyssey when we take travel by rail.
+From being forgotten on the train at Vauxhall to being majorly rerouted due to lift closures at Clapham Junction, it was always a bit of an odyssey when we travelled by rail.
 Despite this, and thanks to the redevelopment of Victoria tube station, we were also able to start making journeys on the Underground, which was the first time my partner was able to enter and exit a train unaided.
-This, and other developments such as the new Thameslink trains, have made rail transport increasingly easier for him.
+The expansion of step-free stations, and other developments such as new Thameslink trains and the Elizabeth Line, have made rail transport increasingly easier for wheelchair users and any passengers requiring step-free access.
 And so, I believe it is important for people to be aware of these changes so that they may take advantage of the progress.

 Also, one major barrier to travel is lack of accurate information regarding step-free access.
 Current official maps are littered with out-dated on downright wrong information, despite repeated calls to remedy this.
 This prompted me to create my own map, which served as the motivation to creating this blog as a way to share information and resources.